GenomeDK/genomedk-docs/content/terms.md

 Processing Agreement with us, these terms of service will act as the main agreement, unless another agreement has been made.

+Your GenomeDK user(s) are personal and you must never share credentials for your user(s) with anyone else.
+Additionally, it is your responsibility to:

+- change any generated/temporary passwords as soon as possible,
+- choose a sufficiently strong password,
+- ensure that your PC used to connect to GenomeDK isn't left unlocked or unattended,
+- only connect to GenomeDK through a secure and trusted network,
+- inform GenomeDK system administrators of any potential issues related to the user's credentials information and any relevant change of role and/or employment.
-You must also ensure that you have proper licenses for any software that you run on GenomeDK.
+- have the rights and proper licenses to use software you transfer to/install/run on GenomeDK.

 **Help us keep Your Data protected.** Safeguard passwords and keys to the Services and inform us if you change your e-mail address.
-Choose strong passwords.
-Never share your account credentials or give others access to your account.
 You may use our Services only as permitted by applicable law.
+We strongly recommend that you don't store sensitive/personal information in filenames.

 ## Other services